-- Using a large whisk, mash the avocados and mix ingredients together.
-Mashing with the whisk will create a smooth guacamole but still leave some larger avocado pieces for texture.
+- Carefully cut the avocados in half, remove pit and skin.
+Using a large whisk or potato masher, mash the avocados and mix ingredients together.
+This will create a smooth guacamole but still leave some larger avocado pieces for texture.

 - In a small saucepan, melt the butter on low heat.
-Add the thawed lobster meat, simmer on low for 5 to 7 minutes while continually spooning butter over the meat.
-Remove the lobster with a slotted spoon.
+Add the thawed lobster meat, simmer on low for 4 to 5 minutes while continually spooning butter over the meat.

 - Scoop the lobster out with a slotted spoon or tongs and pile on top of the guacamole.
 You want to shake off any excess butter before adding so it doesn't pool on top of the guacamole.

 - Serving immediately or cover and refrigerate up to 1 to 2 days.